FeastFramework/framework/docs/models.md

 #### Saving Records

-To save a model, simply call either the `save` method on the mapper, passing in the model as an argument or for convenience, simply call the `save()` method on the model.
-FEAST will automatically perform an insert if it is a new model, or an update (passing only the changed fields) if it is not a new model.
+To save a model, call either the `save` method on the mapper, passing in the model as an argument or for convenience, simply call the `save()` method on the model.
+FEAST will automatically perform an insert if it is a new model, or an update (passing only the changed fields) if it is was retrieved from the database.

+You can force an update by passing in `true` to the `save` method as the only parameter on the model method, or as the second parameter on the mapper method.

 When the save method is called, the primary key is updated on the model for inserts.

 Example: